By Pavel Polityuk

 Russia denies targeting civilians.

-They were deployed by Russia for the first time in Ukraine on Saturday, according to Russia’s Interfax news agency, in a strike which Moscow said destroyed a large underground depot for missiles and aircraft ammunition.
+Russia deployed them for the first time in Ukraine on Saturday, Russia’s Interfax news agency reported, in a strike which Moscow said destroyed an underground depot for missiles and aircraft ammunition.

-Russian forces have also taken heavy losses since the start of the invasion, and long columns of troops that bore down on the capital Kyiv have been halted in the suburbs.
-Ukraine’s military said on Sunday that Moscow’s combat losses included 14,700 personnel and 476 tanks.
+Russian forces have also taken heavy losses, and long columns of troops that bore down on the capital Kyiv have been halted in the suburbs.
+Ukraine’s military said on Sunday Moscow’s combat losses included 14,700 personnel and 476 tanks.

 Russia last acknowledged on March 2 that nearly 500 of its soldiers had been killed.
 Reuters has not been able to independently verify the death count.